Tennis is hard and for flat feet guys, it’s even harder. That’s why we have come up with the list of best tennis shoes for flat feet in 2021 for you.

 5. ASICS Gel-Challenger 12 Tennis Shoe

 Gel-Challenger 12 shoes are another ASICS product equipped with the exclusive gel cushioning system.
-They provide unparalleled comfort and shock absorption which dazzled the global industries making best tennis shoes for flat feet and plantar fasciitis.
+They provide unparalleled comfort and shock absorption which dazzled the global industries making best tennis trainers for flat feet.

 Design and Material